 In January 2003, the FASB issued FIN No. 46.
 In accordance with its original provisions, the firm adopted FIN No. 46 immediately for all VIEs created after January 31, 2003.
 For VIEs created before February 1, 2003 (pre-existing VIEs), the firm was initially required to adopt FIN No. 46 no later than November 2003.
-In October 2003, the FASB deferred the effective date of FIN No. 46 for pre-existing VIEs to no later than February 2004 (the firm's first quarter of fiscal 2004).
-In December 2003, the FASB issued a revision to FIN No. 46 (FIN No. 46-R), incorporating the October 2003 deferral provisions.
-Under its transition provisions, early application of FIN No. 46 or FIN No. 46-R to some or all VIEs was permitted.
-The firm applied either FIN No. 46 or FIN No. 46-R to all pre-existing VIEs in which it held a variable interest at November 2003.
-All VIEs, regardless of when created, are required to be evaluated under FIN No. 46-R no later than May 2004.
+In December 2003, the FASB issued a revision to FIN No. 46 (FIN No. 46-R), which clarified and revised the accounting and transition guidance for VIEs.
+As permitted, the firm adopted either FIN No. 46 or FIN No. 46-R for substantially all VIEs in which it held a variable interest as of November 2003.
+As of May 2004, the firm adopted FIN no. 46-R for all VIEs in which it held a variable interest.

-In accordance with Statement of Financial Accounting Standards (SFAS) No. 140, "Accounting for Transfers and Servicing of Financial Assets and Extinguishment of Liabilities," the firm does not consolidate QSPEs.
+In accordance with Statement of Financial Accounting Standards (SFAS) No. 140, "Accounting for Transfers and Servicing of Financial Assets and Extinguishment of Liabilities," and FIN No. 46-R, the firm does not consolidate QSPEs.
 QSPEs are passive entities that hold financial assets transferred to them by the firm and are commonly used in mortgage and other securitization transactions.
-Prior to the adoption of FIN No. 46 or FIN No. 46-R, as applicable, the firm consolidated all non-qualifying SPEs if the firm controlled the SPE, held a majority of the SPE's substantive risks and rewards, or if the firm had transferred assets to the SPE and independent investors had not made a substantive majority equity investment in legal form.
+Prior to the adoption of FIN No. 46 or FIN No. 46-R, as applicable, the firm consolidated all non-qualifying SPEs if the firm controlled the SPE, held a majority of the SPE's substantive risks and rewards, or had transferred assets to the SPE and independent investors had not made a substantive majority equity investment in legal form.